 Patiently Wait to Open in the Spring!

 During the winter months, keep an eye on the pool.
-Depending on the type of cover, you may need to drain water from the top or from the pool a couple of times.
+Depending on the type of cover, you may need to drain water from the top or pool several times.

 There are a couple of winter maintenance tips to follow as well to ensure your pool is in the best shape possible for the spring.